Chinatowns in Queens: Chinese enclave in Whitestone

 The World Journal, the largest Chinese-language newspaper in the United States and one of the largest Chinese-language newspapers outside of China, with a daily circulation of 350,000, is headquartered in Whitestone, Queens, with offices in the adjacent Flushing Chinatown as well.

 Since 2000, thousands of Chinese Americans have migrated into Whitestone, given the sizeable presence of the neighboring Flushing Chinatown, and have continued their expansion eastward in Queens and into neighboring, highly educated Nassau County on Long Island, which has become the leading suburban destination in the U.S. for Chinese.
 The World Journal, the largest Chinese-language newspaper in the United States and one of the largest Chinese-language newspapers outside China, with a daily circulation of 350,000, is headquartered in Whitestone.
 The New York office of Hong Kong-based Lee Kum Kee International Holdings Ltd. is also located in Whitestone.

+Wealthy Chinatown in Long Island City

+Since the 2020s, there has also been a rapidly growing Chinese enclave in Long Island City, composed mainly of higher-income residents; this community was described in LIC Journal as "New York's newest Chinatown".
+The expanding Chinese enclave was part of a larger trend of growth in the community's Asian population, which was 34% Asian by 2021.
+Most of the new Asian residents in Long Island City are East Asian, specifically Chinese, Korean, or Japanese, and are second- or third-generation Americans.
+These residents have largely moved to the luxury housing developments that were built in the neighborhood in Long Island City, and some preschools and restaurants have been added for the growing population.
+On the other side of Long Island City, the Queensbridge Houses public-housing development has also been receiving working class Asian residents, with many of them being Chinese.